lschmid83/12-Step-Recovery-Guide/README.md

 <img align='left' src='https://drive.google.com/uc?id=1FolLCsYd05dBLEfzpOIKY4PV-_BHddFR' width='135'>
 <img src='https://drive.google.com/uc?id=14LWpkYGTxzFeXYpwHZoiCNKUQHy3KNLk' width='135'>

-If you want to work on the Meetings, Audio, Program or More fragment implementation first:
+If you want to work on the unfinished Meetings, Audio, Program or More fragment implementation:

-Uncomment the bottom navigation menu in res/layout/activity_main.xml Uncooment the fragment you want to work on in res/layout/menu/bottom_nav_menu.xml
+Uncooment the fragment you want to work on in res/layout/menu/bottom_nav_menu.xml